Three Rare Golden Snub-Nosed Monkeys have arrived at Pairi Daiza

 On March 20, a delegation of Chinese experts inspected and approved the Park’s installations.
 All of their recommendations have been meticulously implemented.

-The three Golden Monkeys, who arrived in Belgium by plane through Brussels Airport, are currently in quarantine, but visitors can already catch glimpses of some of their activities.
+The three Golden snub-nosed Monkeys, who arrived in Belgium by plane through Brussels Airport, are currently in quarantine, but visitors can already catch glimpses of some of their activities.

 Share